Jagdish Capoor

-Mr. Jagdish R. Capoor is a former Deputy Governor of Reserve Bank of India.
+Mr. Jagdish R. Kapoor is a former Deputy Governor of Reserve Bank of India.
 He is also the Chairman of Manappuram Finance Limited.
 Reserve Bank of India.

 Early life and education

-Mr. Jagdish Capoor holds a master's degree in Commerce from the University of Agra.
+Mr. Jagdish Kapoor holds a master's degree in commerce from the University of Agra.
 He is also a Fellow of the Indian Institute of Banking and Finance.

 Career in RBI

 Capoor retired from RBI on 30 June 2001.
-After retirement, he joined HDFC Bank as the Chairman.
+After retirement, he joined HDFC Bank as the chairman.